Media Coverage 05.19.26

 - Press Mentions

-- Lessons From the Murdoch Family Dispute, Price of Business Show, March 6, 2025
+- Lessons from the Murdoch Family Dispute, Price of Business Show, March 6, 2025

 - Corporate Jet Tax Breaks at Risk in IRS Probes of Personal Use.
-Bloomberg Tax, October 17, 2024
+Bloomberg Tax, Oct.
+17, 2024

 - Art Deduction Scams Targeted in IRS Crackdown on Rich Tax Cheats.
 Bloomberg Tax, April 22, 2024

 - Corporate Jet Industry Pushes Back on IRS Audit Campaign.
-Bloomberg Tax, Feb 26, 2024
+Bloomberg Tax, Feb.
+26, 2024

-- Where Do Billionaires Come From?
+- Where Do Billionaires Come from?
 Mom and Dad.
-Vox, January 22, 2024
+Vox, Jan.
+22, 2024

-- How Harlan Crow Slashed His Tax Bill by Taking Clarence Thomas on Superyacht Cruises.
-ProPublica, July 17, 2023
+- How Harlan Crow Slashed His Tax Bill by Taking Clarence Thomas on Superyacht Cruises, ProPublica, July 17, 2023

 - The Ultimate Score for Rich People?
 “Golden” Passports.
 Vox, June 25, 2023